magwenelab/WeavePop/README.md

 ### Database

 Activating this module will automatically activate the CNV calling, depth and quality of genetic features, and annotation of SNP effects to integrate all the results into the file `02.Dataset/database.db`.
 This is an SQL Database created with DuckDB.
-It contains the tables marked in bold.
-The schema of the database is explained in the diagram below.
+It contains the tables marked in bold in the description of the output above.
 DuckDB does not require primary keys to be declared.
+In the schema below, when there is one variable in bold it is a unique variable, and when there are more, their combination is unique.

 ![Database schema](db_schema.png)